rdlauer/articles/blues/triangulation/triangulation.md

 ![single cell tower location with notecard](triangulation-single-cell-tower.png)

+## Cell Tower Triangulation

-In scenarios where GPS is unusable, performing **cell tower triangulation** with the Notecard can provide a slight improvement, thanks to the magic of the [card.triangulate](https://dev.blues.io/reference/notecard-api/card-requests/#card-triangulate) API.
+In scenarios where GPS is unusable, performing **cell tower triangulation** with the Notecard can provide a massive improvement, thanks to the magic of the [card.triangulate](https://dev.blues.io/reference/notecard-api/card-requests/#card-triangulate) API.

 To enable cell tower triangulation on a Cellular Notecard, simply issue this request: